-We recommend using VALiZO's luggage service when traveling to Copenhagen for a convenient and hassle free time in the city.
+We recommend using Copenhagen Luggage Service when travelling to Copenhagen for a convenient and hassle-free time in the city.

-VALiZO offers the service of transporting luggage from the cruise ship to a chosen destination in Copenhagen.
-Please find more information on VALiZO's website.
+Copenhagen Luggage Service offers the service of transporting luggage from the cruise ship to a chosen destination in Copenhagen.
+Please find more information on Copenhagen Luggage Service's website.

 If your clients come from countries outside the EU and Scandinavia, they are eligible for a tax refund after shopping in Denmark, when they spend over the minimum purchase amount of 300 DKK.